awlzac/wbta/README.md

 a tempest (80's arcade game) clone/homage.

-playable, and fairly true to the original, though of course not identical.
+playable, and fairly true to the original, has many of the screens, though of course not identical.

 <strong>game summary</strong> for those not familiar with tempest:<br/>
 the player (you) has a crawler, with which you must maneuver around the front of the current level and destroy the enemies coming forward towards you, out of the center of the screen.  the enemies are:<br/>